xaynetwork/xaynet/README.md

 ### Clone Repository & Install XAIN

-The clone this repository and to install the XAIN project, please execute the following commands:
+To clone this repository and to install the XAIN project, please execute the following commands:

 ```bash
 $ git clone https://github.com/xainag/xain.git